UPDATED! One of our most popular in 2016, this post on SEO techniques has been updated to get you ready for a successful 2017!

 Learn More: 10 Free Local SEO Tools for Small Businesses

-Next, use your directory management service to hit at least four of the major data aggregator services.
+Next, use your directory management service to hit at least some of the major data aggregator services.
 While these companies do vary by location, some of the bigger names are Infogroup, Acxiom, and Localeze, all of which provide information on millions of business listings to larger search engines.

 From that point on, local search listings should be accurately and automatically updated by your management service.